yochaigal/cairn/wip/2e/crawls.md

 | **18**  | **...druids**          |
 | **19**  | **Guardian**        |
 | **20**  | ****      |

-Please note that I created new entries for the "Special" table based on forest-related themes and folklore.
-You can modify or customize them to better suit your needs.

 ## Depthcrawls for **The Roots**